 For many people, a mortgage is the catalyst that makes it possible to move from renting a home to owning one.
-Similarly, for businesses, debt, when used judiciously, can help accelerate changes at a company, allowing it to grow more rapidly.
+Similarly, for businesses, debt is like a catalyst that can accelerate changes at a company, allowing it to grow more rapidly.

 Improve return on equity for shareholders

 Debt can have a variety of effects on a company's cash flow and earnings.
-On the downside, debt can diminish a company's income, and in worse cases, overwhelm a balance sheet.
-On the upside, however, the equity of companies that use debt successfully to grow operations can appreciate quickly, which is ultimately what matters to equity investors.
+The equity of companies that use debt successfully to grow operations can appreciate quickly, which is ultimately what matters to equity investors.

 Leverage can increase return potential

 - Interest payments that come with debt add to a company's operating expenses and thereby reduce profits ($50 minus $10 of interest).

 - Because future income accrues to the same equity base, leveraged companies can offer attractive returns.
 As long as a company's cash flow can cover its interest payments, even a smaller profit margin can result in a higher return on shareholders' equity.

 Return on equity is a measure of a corporation's profitability that reveals how much profit a company generates with the money shareholders have invested.